 It should be noted that moving the cam laterally closer to the drive gear (changing the 3.000 inch basic dimension) will increase the clearance and lash between the cam and crank gears beyond the design tolerance.

-It should also be noted that excessive wear of the camshaft bore in the block can also affect the align boring of the main bearings if the rebuilder uses a false cam to set up the alignment.
+It should also be noted that excessive wear of the camshaft bore in the block can also affect the align boring of the main bearings if the rebuilder uses a false cam and link to set up the align boring fixture for the main bearings.
+Measure, measure, measure!

-Furthermore, the alignment of the crankshaft and camshaft must also be parallel and square relative to the alignments and squareness of the cylinder bore centerlines to each other.
+Furthermore, the alignment of the crankshaft and camshaft must also be parallel and square relative to all the alignment and squareness of the cylinder bore centerlines to each other.

 Any excessive wear or slop in the boring or reaming set-up from a false cam or cam bearing bore can affect the running clearance between the camshaft and crankshaft, as well as the crankshaft to the cylinder bores.
 The original cam bearing bores in the block are 1.5615 / 1.5625 inches.
 The original camshaft journal size is 1.559 / 1.560 inch.
 Check your camshaft and cam bore dimensions!